 I really didn’t enjoy this train ride despite the views everyone goes on about.
 Check out this post to find out why.

-Alternate Plans: To break up the long train ride, you could add a day or two in Nuwara Eliya which is only 3-4 hours from Kandy.
-We decided not to since we only had 10 days, and just continued on to Ella.
+Alternate Plans: To break up the long train ride, you could add a day or two in Nuwara Eliya to your Sri Lanka itinerary because it’s only 3-4 hours from Kandy.
+We decided not to do this since we only had 10 days, and just continued on to Ella.